We are currently planning 2 litters for the spring of 2021.

 We sell our pups registered as "breed restricted" which means that if you breed your pup while the restriction is in place, you will not be able to register any pups from the litter.
 In order to lift the restriction on a pup for breeding, we require that you adhere to and complete the requirements set forth by the North American Pudelpointer Society.
 We require this because we feel that it is an important step in protecting our pups as well as maintaining the quality and integrity of future litters produced.
 Once our buyers meet the requirements, we gladly lift the restriction free of charge.

 We prefer not to ship puppies to their new homes.
 Over the years, we have come to feel that it is too much of a risk and we would prefer our buyers to pick their puppies up in person.
 In fact, the cost to fly out to pick up a pup is generally less expensive than shipping a pup these days.
+This isn't to say we don't make exceptions from time to time but we strongly feel that shipping is hard on pups and prefer buyers to pick them up in person.

 Regardless of your selection of breeder we encourage everyone going through the search for a puppy to read the NAPS Puppy Buyers Guide.
 It is full of great advice for anyone navigating through the process of buying a pudelpointer.